Politics of Kosovo: Autonomy and independence

 On 10 February 2007, nearly 3,000 people protested against the plan by United Nations chief negotiator Martti Ahtisaari which would in effect grant independence to the Kosovo province.
 Some militant ethnic Albanian groups, like Vetevendosje (Self-determination) that led the Saturday ethnic Albanian protests in Pristina, opposed UN sponsored talks and wanted the Kosovo parliament to declare independence immediately.
 On Tuesday 13 February 2007, Kosovo interior minister Fatmir Rexhepi resigned on moral grounds after two people died of injuries suffered in clashes with police during the protest.
 There was no involvement of Kosovo police in the protests, as the clashes were with the UNMIK police.
 Rexhepi remains as the only politician in Kosovo to have resigned on moral grounds.

 Elections were held in Kosovo on 17 November 2007.
 After early results on the morning of the 18th indicating opposition leader Hashim Thaçi was on course to gain 35 per cent of the vote, he claimed victory for PDK, the Albanian Democratic Party, and stated his intention to declare independence.
 President Fatmir Sejdiu's Democratic League was in second place with 22 percent of the vote.
 The turnout at the election was particularly low with most Serbs refusing to vote.

 On 25 December 2007 it was announced Thaçi's Democratic Party of Kosovo would form a coalition with President Fatmir Sejdiu's Democratic League forming a slight majority of 62 seats out of 120.
 Thaçi's government will include 7 ministers from his party, 5 ministers from LDK and 3 ministers from non-Albanian communities.

 Following years of failed negotiations on the status of Kosovo in Serbia, Prime Minister of Kosovo Hashim Thaçi announced on 16 February 2008 that the Assembly of Kosovo would declare independence the following day, 17 February 2008 at 17:00h.
-The independent Republic of Kosovo has since been recognised by several states.
+The independent Republic of Kosovo has since been recognised by more than 110 countries.